 The best you can do is try to relax your jaws and tensed face muscles.
 Doctors can recommend the use of a bite plate, and if those methods don’t work, a correction of malocclusion may be necessary.

 #2.
 Sinus headaches

 If you experience a gnawing pain over the nasal area, which intensifies throughout the day, it means you probably have a sinus type of headache.
 The pain occurs behind the cheekbones or browbone.
-Sinus may be caused by acute infection.
+Sinus headaches may be caused by acute infections.
 Usual treatment involves antibiotics, decongestants, or surgical drainage, if necessary.

 #3.
 A cluster headache